MicrosoftDocs/appcenter-docs/docs/sdk/distribute/unity.md

     {
         // Allow user to update or postpone (you should probably show some custom UI here)
         // "GetUserUpdateAction()" isn't part of the SDK; it just represents a way of getting user response.
         // This blocks the thread while awaiting the user's response!
-This example should not be used literally UpdateAction updateAction = GetUserUpdateAction();
+This example shouldn't be used literally UpdateAction updateAction = GetUserUpdateAction();
         Distribute.NotifyUpdateAction(updateAction);
     }